 Tapioca flour & starch

-GF flour and GF SR flour (check no maize flour or corn flour- maize starch or corn starch is acceptable)
+Gluten Free flour and Gluten Free Self Raising flour (check no maize flour or corn flour- maize starch or corn starch is acceptable)

 2. Modify some foods so they are safe for both diets

-Low FODMAP serving sizes of drained and rinsed tinned chick peas (1/4 cup), tinned lentils (1/4 cup)
+CHICKPEAS: use Low FODMAP dose of drained and rinsed tinned chickpeas (1/4 cup)

 To be nutritionally adequate, some low FODMAP foods moderate in food chemicals need to be included.